 4. The gNB sends the RRCReconfiguration message to the L2 MP Remote UE on the direct path and/or the indirect path for indirect path change.
 If SRB1 is configured either direct path or indirect path to the L2 MP Remote UE, the RRCReconfiguration message is sent via one of the path on which the SRB1 is configured.
 If split SRB1 is configured, it is up to gNB implementation whether the RRCReconfiguration is sent via one of the paths or both paths.

+Note x: Step 4 is independent of step 3, and the order of step 3 and step 4 depends on gNB implementation.

 5. The L2 MP Remote UE establishes a PC5-RRC connection with the target L2 MP Relay UE for using SL indirect path.